yolandaZENG/deck.gl/docs/api-reference/carto/carto-bqtiler-layer.md

-# CartoBQTilerLayer
+# CARTO BigQuery Tiler Layer

-`CartoBQTilerLayer` is a layer to visualize large datasets (millions or billions rows) directly from [Google BigQuery](https://cloud.google.com/bigquery) without having to move data outside BigQuery.
+`CartoBQTilerLayer` is a layer to visualize large datasets (millions or billions of rows) directly from [Google BigQuery](https://cloud.google.com/bigquery) without having to move data outside of BigQuery.

-You need first to generate a tileset of your dataset in your BigQuery account using CARTO BigQuery Tiler.
-More info [here](https://carto.com/bigquery/beta/).
+First you need first to generate a tileset of your dataset in your BigQuery account using CARTO BigQuery Tiler.
+For more info click [here](https://carto.com/bigquery/beta/).

 ```js
 import DeckGL from '@deck.gl/react';